confluentinc/cp-ansible/DEVELOPMENT_GUIDE.md

 ## Variables

 Variables are defined in multiple places within cp-ansible.
 Each role will have its own variables defined in `defaults/main.yml`.
 These variables can be used by tasks within that role, but not tasks from other roles.
-For variables that must be scoped to multiple roles there is the confluent.variables role.
+For variables that must be scoped to multiple roles there is the variables role.
 This role is set as a dependency for most of our roles:

 ```
 # roles/confluent.ksql/meta/main.yml
 ---
 dependencies:
-  - role: confluent.variables
+  - role: variables
 ```

 What this means is all the variables defined in the confluent.variables role are accessible in the ksql provisioning tasks.
 When defining variables ask these questions: